5jt/dyalog-cookbook/manuscript/05_logging.md

 T> As soon as you close the message box a CONTINUE workspace will be created as a sibling of the EXE.
 Such a CONTINUE WS can be loaded and investigated, making it easy to figure out what the problem is.
 However, this is only true as long as there is only a single thread running in the EXE.
 T>
 T> Note that for analyzing purposes a CONTINUE workspace must be loaded in an already running instance of Dyalog.
 In other words: don't double-click a CONTINUE!
 The reason is that `⎕DM` and `⎕DMX` are overwritten in the process of booting SALT, meaning that you loose the error message.
-That might be a problem or not: if you can simply re-execute the failing line it will produce the same error again but if it is, say, reading from a previously tied file then that cannot work because that file is of course not tied anymore when you load the CONTINUE.
+That might be a problem or not: if you can simply re-execute the failing line it will produce the same error again but if it is, say, reading from a previously tied file then that cannot work -- or rather fail with the original error because that file is of course not tied anymore when you load the CONTINUE.

-The next version of `MyApp` could do better by having the program write a log file recording what happens.
+The next version of `MyApp` could do better by...

+* having the program write a log file recording what happens.
+* adding an entry to the Windows Event Log.

+## Writing a log file

 Save a copy of `Z:\code\v03` as `Z:\code\v04`.